tombenner/nui/README.md

 ### Editing The Style Rules

 NUIStyle.nss contains all of the style rules.
-A rule like `Button { font-name: "Helvetica" }` modifies the font name of every NUIButton, for example. *(Please note that "NUI" is omitted in the style class for the simplicity's sake.)*
+A rule like `Button { font-name: Helvetica; }` modifies the font name of every NUIButton, for example. *(Please note that "NUI" is omitted in the style class for the simplicity's sake.)*

 The format should be self-explanatory, but here are some notes: